Beyond Outerplanarity: Testing for Full Convex Drawings via MSO

-\begin{theorem}[\cite{courcelle1990,courcelle2012}] For any integer $t \geq 0$ and any MSO$_2$ formula $\phi$ of length $\ell$, an algorithm can be constructed which takes a graph $G$ with treewidth at most $t$ and decides in $O(f(t,\ell)\cdot (n+m))$ time whether $G \models \phi$ where the function $f$ from this time bound is a computable function of $t$ and $\ell$. \end{theorem}
+\begin{theorem}[\!\!\cite{courcelle1990,courcelle2012}] For any integer $t \geq 0$ and any MSO$_2$ formula $\phi$ of length $\ell$, an algorithm can be constructed that takes a graph $G$ and decides whether $G$ satisfies $\phi$.
+If~$G$ has $n$ vertices, $m$ edges, and treewidth at most $t$, then the algorithm runs in time $O(f(t,\ell)\cdot (n+m))$, where the function $f$ is computable. \end{theorem}

-Outer $k$-planar graphs are known to have treewidth~$O(k)$~(see Proposition~8.5 of~\cite{Wood2007}).
-So, expressing outer $k$-planarity by an MSO$_2$ formula whose size is a function of~$k$ would mean that outer $k$-planarity could be tested in linear time.
-However, this task might be out of the scope of MSO$_2$.
-The challenge in expressing outer $k$-planarity in MSO$_2$ is that MSO$_2$ does not allow quantification over sets of pairs of vertices which involve non-edges.
+The challenge in expressing outer $k$-planarity or outer $k$-quasi-planarity in MSO$_2$ is that MSO$_2$ does not allow quantification over sets of pairs of vertices which involve non-edges.
 Namely, it is unclear how to express a set of pairs that forms the circular order of vertices on the boundary of our convex drawing.
-However, if this circular order forms a \emph{Hamiltonian cycle} in our graph, then we can indeed express this in MSO$_2$.
+However, if this circular order forms a Hamiltonian cycle in our graph, i.e., the given graph is closed, then we can indeed express this in MSO$_2$.
 With the edge set of a Hamiltonian cycle of our graph in hand, we can then ask that this cycle was chosen in such a way that the other edges satisfy either $k$-planarity or $k$-quasi-planarity.
-With this motivation in mind, we define the classes \emph{closed outer $k$-planar} and \emph{closed outer $k$-quasi-planar}, where closed means that there is an appropriate convex drawing where the circular order forms a Hamiltonian cycle.
-Our main result here is stated next.

-\begin{theorem} Closed outer $k$-planarity and closed outer $k$-quasi-planarity can be expressed in MSO$_2$.
-Thus, closed outer $k$-planarity can be tested in linear time. \end{theorem}
+The MSO$_2$ formulas presented below assume that a graph $G$ is given and uses the edges, vertices, and incidences of~$G$.
+In the following, $V$ is the vertex set of~$G$, $u,v \in V$, and $U \subseteq V$.
+Further, $E$ is the edge set of~$G$, $e,f \in E$, and $F \subseteq E$.
+(We also use sub- and superscripted variants of these variables.)
+In addition to the quantifiers above, we use~$\exists^{=x}$ as shorthand to express the existence of exactly $x$ (but no $x+1$) pairwise different elements satisfying a property.

-The formulas for our graph properties are built using formulas for Hamiltonicity (\textsc{Hamiltonian}), partitioning of vertices into disjoint subsets (\textsc{Vertex-Partition}) and connected induced subgraphs on sets of vertices using only a subset of the edges (\textsc{Connected}).
-They can be found in Appendix~\ref{app:MSO2-formulas}.
+The first formula expresses the connectivity of a subgraph induced by a given edge set~$F$.